Product Code: CANtrace

 For J1939 format databases, CANtrace is able to mask out both priority, source address and destination address fields which allows the use of compact J1939 databases that works with a variety of different vehicles.

-When you find that you need to take your CAN toolbox with you and go on a fault-finding mission outside your office or R&D department you will appreciate that CANtrace was designed from the ground up to be easy to use, and to display well, on a small laptop or handheld display as well as on your standard desktop monitor.
+Gear up for fault-finding missions beyond the office or R&D department with the portable power of CANtrace!
+Designed from the ground up to be user-friendly and visually impressive, CANtrace ensures seamless performance on small laptops, handheld displays, and standard desktop monitors.
+Take your CAN toolbox anywhere with confidence!
 Install CANtrace on your rugged tablet PC and you will have a CAN logger you can leave for hours or days in the engine compartment of the equipment you are diagnosing.

 Video instruction: How to find serial number for Peak hardware and how to configure it